 Youth Sports Participation During COVID-19: A Safety Checklist for more information.

-Participating in sports offers a lot of benefits for children and young people.
+Participating in sports and other physical activities offers a lot of benefits for children and young people.
 It can improve cardiovascular health, strength, body composition, and overall ﬁtness.

 Exercise even has immune system beneﬁts.
 Plus, socializing with friends and coaches, and returning to a more structured